jhadvig/console-crontab-plugin/README.md

 It requires OpenShift 4.11.

-The CronTab Dynamic Plugin creates new menu entry, routes, list page, details page and a default YAML template for a CRD.
+The CronTab Dynamic Plugin creates a new navigation entry, list page, details page, and YAML template for the CRD.

 ## Deployment on cluster